MMoazzamH/MMoazzamH/README.md

 ## Hi there 👋

 I am a student of Plant Sciences.
+I am also data science enthusiast.

 My hobbies are to go for evening walks and listning music.